-Rationale for Possible Data Indicator Definition Considerations Indicator Collection Strategy Changes in dress codes for Implementors will need to define Where relevant, this indicator Changes in women and girls could indicate "changes in dress code." could be monitored alongside expectations changes in women's perceptions the indicator tracking changes to Considerations and suggested of societal openness towards women's participation in common and practice definitions to tailor to the women's choices and bodily places.
-As well as recording local context: around autonomy.
-Women may elect the weekly number of women Changes in dress code could to cover more of their body present at a particular location, dress codes refer to women and girls wearing if they are anticipating a monitors could also track any for women clothes different from the norm dramatic political shift towards shifting patterns in changes for that context, for example that conservatism, or risk of violence in how women and girls and girls reveal less of their body (sleeves to protect themselves, or may are dressing. down to their wrists, full-length choose to cover less of their body In the reporting form, if this skirts or pants, head coverings) or during political shifts in the other indicator is being monitored clothes that reveal more of their direction or in safer atmospheres. alongside the commonplace body (short-sleeved or sleeveless In 2019, the UN Secretary indicator, monitors could record tops, shorter dresses, skirts, General warned that sudden and the percentage of women and or shorts). extreme restrictions on women's girls wearing conservative dress rights are among the earliest (e.g., 0-25%; 25-50%; 50-75; signs of the spread of violent mostly or all women) out of the extremism within a community.11 total number of women, based on One the most visible signs of the definition decided upon for community radicalization is a shift this indicator. in conservative dress by women This indicator may be difficult to and girls.
-For instance, a 2017 capture in colder environments, study in Indonesia found that so that should be considered the increased and shifting use of when determining whether to conservative dress was one of include this indicator as part of four key indicators of increasing monitoring efforts. radicalization within a particular community.
-Similarly, Afghan women peacebuilders told the authors of this framework that women in some provinces are increasingly covered when they go outside to protect themselves from possible future attacks from the Taliban.12 In Cambodia, women's rights activists in 2020 have been campaigning against a proposed law which could see police fine women for being inappropriately dressed.13 While it is being justified to preserve traditional values, women's rights activists see this as a first step in curtailing women's rights.
+Changes in expectations and practice around dress codes for women and girls women and girls could indicate changes in women's perceptions of societal openness towards women's choices and bodily autonomy.
+Women may elect to cover more of their body if they are anticipating a dramatic political shift towards conservatism, or risk of violence to protect themselves, or may choose to cover less of their body during political shifts in the other direction or in safer atmospheres.
+In 2019, the UN Secretary General warned that sudden and extreme restrictions on women's rights are among the earliest signs of the spread of violent extremism within a community.11 One the most visible signs of community radicalization is a shift in conservative dress by women and girls.
+For instance, a 2017 study in Indonesia found that the increased and shifting use of conservative dress was one of four key indicators of increasing radicalization within a particular community.
+Similarly, Afghan women peacebuilders told the authors of this framework that women in some provinces are increasingly covered when they go outside to protect themselves from possible future attacks from the Taliban.

+In Cambodia, women's rights activists in 2020 have been campaigning against a proposed law which could see police fine women for being inappropriately dressed.
+While it is being justified to preserve traditional values, women's rights activists see this as a first step in curtailing women's rights.